Wednesday, June 16, 2010

 Peter Miller

-Chronicon is a product of the genius of its author, Peter Miller (1710-1796), elected to the American Philosophical Society in 1768, who put the Declaration into the seven major languages of Europe.
+Chronicon is a product of the genius of its contributor-author, Peter Miller (1710-1796), elected to the American Philosophical Society in 1768, who put the Declaration into the seven major languages of Europe.
 Miller tends to be invisible in discussions about Ephrata, but he is by far the most important if unseen character.
 His prose makes the community visible.
 His skill of indirection, humor and understatement is marvelous when we know the background of the events he is handing.
 Arrived August 1730.
 Ordained by Presbyterians about Sept 1730.
 Served about a year as pastor of Skippack, Germantown and Philadelphia, then c.
 Nov 1731 goes to Goshenhoppen.
 “In course of time Miller extended his activity.
 In 1733 we find him ministering to the Reformed people in the Conestoga valley, Lancaster County, and in the Tulpehocken valley, Berks County.”
 79

 As quoted by Boehm in his letter to the Classis Nov 12 1730: